brandonprry/is_a_fetus_a_person/README.md

 regulating birth regulating immigration/naturalization (converting a non-citizen into a citizen)?
 Do states have the authority to regulate immigration/naturalization or is that solely in the jursidiction of Federal?

 If the federal government exclusively defines when citizenship begins, can a State coerce the occurrence of the event that triggers citizenship?
+You can [imagine the implications](https://volatile.news/blog/there_are_no_unborn_americans/).

 ## Taxes